 I’m not kidding.
 We throw around these words without really investigating what they mean for a particular thing.
 You could probably guess by now, which way this is headed.

 To answer that question, we also need to understand what raw sugar is, also.
 Raw sugar that we purchase, is not all that raw.
 Both raw and refined start out the same way…duh.
 When the sugar cane is harvested, it is crushed and mixed with water to extract as much juice as possible.
 The sugar is then filtered and purified to remove most of the molasses.

 After going through a centrifuge (to separate out the molasses) and evaporation, the sugar crystals are left.
 This is called “raw sugar”, which has trace amounts of the original molasses, (about 2%) along with some plant material.
 It is also known as Turbinado, Demerara or unrefined sugar.
 It has a light brown color due to the thin coating of molasses.

-Now, refined sugar is simply the raw sugar that goes through more filtering, washing and separation processes which remove the remaining impurities and molasses.
+Now, refined sugar is simply the same raw sugar that goes through more filtering, washing and separation, which removes the remaining impurities and molasses.
 During processing, it is “bleached” and becomes white.

 So what’s the difference?

 The molasses in the “raw” sugar or brown sugar, has trace amounts of minerals like calcium, potassium, iron and magnesium.
 Yes!.. so it is healthier.
 Uhhhh, not so fast.
 Trace amounts mean, negligible amounts, not enough to make a difference in the human body.